DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Jacob_Ormen.markdown

 searching, then accept that in the end we can never really know the causal relationship involved.

-####We Know Where You Are... and What Language You Speak
+####We Know Where You Are… and What Language You Speak

 Two particular ranking factors that we need to be acutely aware of are the language settings and IP address.
-Picture 2 shows the outcome of an attempt to query ‘Felix Baumgartner’ on google.at (the Austrian version of Google Search) to see the event from an Austrian perspective.
+Figure 2 shows the outcome of an attempt to query ‘Felix Baumgartner’ on google.at (the Austrian version of Google Search) to see the event from an Austrian perspective.
 Even though I specifically tried to avoid particular Danish search results by